 His father stands in his corner, often simulating to his son what combinations to throw.

 “Good stick,” his grandfather yells from his corner each time he lands a hard jab.

 Glass City is the only gym he's ever called home.
 It's his sanctuary.
 This is where he feels most comfortable: surrounded by the people he trusts most.

 A poster with a photograph of Robert Easter, Jr., after he won the IBF lightweight championship hangs overhead as he takes a moment during a workout at Glass City Boxing Gym in Toledo.

 His nickname may be E-Bunny, but now in the gym, he’s addressed as “Champ.”
 A vinyl banner hangs on the wall with a picture of Easter the night he won his IBF title.
 On the opposite wall is a banner with the bold letters “TBT,” which stands for The Bunny Team — his inner circle of family, longtime friends, and trainers.

 As Easter’s celebrity rises, his world grows smaller, and his team helps insulate him from the outside world.

 “We’re here to protect him, keep him grounded and stabilize him,” said his uncle, James Easter, Jr.

-During training camp, the gym is the only place to catch a glimpse of the champ, who moves through Toledo in a cocoon of his own creation.
+During training camp, the gym is the only place to catch a glimpse of the champ, who becomes withdrawn as the fights nears.

 “When I’m not training, all I do is stay in the house and play video games,” Easter said.